Frequently Asked Questions

 When will my ballot arrive in the mail?

-County boards of elections will begin mailing vote-by-mail ballots on October 6.
+County boards of elections will begin mailing vote-by-mail ballots.
+Track your ballot here.

 How do I track my absentee ballot?